Exactly Solvable Population Model with Square-Root Growth Noise and Cell-Size Regulation: Constant Division Size Model

 \subsection{Asymptotic Size Distribution}

 We examine the distribution of cell sizes within the population.
 Let $n(s,t)$ be expected density of cells with size $s$ at time $t$, then $n$ would obey the partial differential equation

-for $0<s<s_d=2$ with absorbing boundary at $s_d=2$ (due to division).
+for $0<s<s_d=2$ with absorbing boundaries at $s=s_d=2$ (due to division).
 The first two drift and diffusion terms express the change in density due to stochastic cell growth.
 In the third term, $J(s,t)\equiv s\,n(s,t) - \sigma^2\partial_s(s\,n(s,t))$ is the net current passing through size $s$.
 Its value at $s_d$ is the division rate and affects the change in density at the birth size $s=s_b$.
 The factor 2 comes from binary division.
 The final term represents the dilution of the density due to population growth at the rate $\Lambda=1$.
-Let us define $v(s) \equiv s\,n(s)$ at the steady state.
-For $s\neq1$, $v(s)$ satisfies
+At the boundary $s=0$, both the drift and the diffusion coefficient vanish, so any trajectory that reaches zero remains there~\cite{feller1951two}.
+This is a naturally absorbing boundary; no externally imposed boundary condition is needed.